khulnasoft-lab/design.khulnasoft.com/contents/patterns/navigation.md

 - [How to propose a change to navigation](https://about.gitlab.com/handbook/product/ux/navigation/).
 - [How to conduct user research of a proposed change to navigation](https://about.gitlab.com/handbook/product/ux/ux-research/evaluating-navigation/).

-### User settings menu

-The user settings menu is the rightmost menu which contains items related to the logged-in user.

-### Help menu

-The help menu is the dropdown with the question mark icon and contains links to docs and support.

 ## Left sidebar

 The left sidebar refers to the navigation that is contextual to each page.
 These options change depending on if you are looking at a project, a group, or a settings page.
 The names used for each navigation item should be short and easy to remember, ideally 1-2 words in length.